-What should I know about blood sugar levels (ranges) in adults with type 1 or type 2 diabetes?
+Blood sugar levels in adults with type 1 or type 2 diabetes facts

 Diabetes is defined as a disease in which the body has an impaired ability to either produce or respond to the hormone insulin.
 People with type 1 diabetes have a pancreas that does not make insulin.
 People with type 2 diabetes have cells in the body that are resistant to insulin or have a pancreas that slows or stops producing adequate insulin levels (blood glucose).
 Both types of diabetes can result in abnormal glucose levels.